Access

 To login on from Windows or using an SSH client:

-• Set the host to: hpcc.wharton.upenn.edu (Real Estate Department: hpcc-real.wharton.upenn.edu, PWBM: hpcc-ppi.wharton.upenn.edu)
+• Set the host to: hpc3.wharton.upenn.edu

 • If there’s an option for protocol type: SSH v2